 BSc (Hons), MSc, PhD, EurChem., CSci., CChem.
 FRSC, FHEA

-Oliver Sutcliffe graduated from the University of Liverpool with a BSc (Hons) in Chemical Sciences (1996) and subsequently obtained a PhD in Synthetic Organic Chemistry working on "New Extended Dipolar Systems" under Drs Richard Storr and Thomas Gilchrist from the same institution.
-In 1999, he joined Professor Martin Bryce's group at the University of Durham as a Postdoctoral Fellow investigating the application of enantiopure ferrocene ligands in asymmetric synthesis, before moving to industry and working as a Medicinal Chemist on the design, development and optimisation of drug molecules for a broad-range of biological targets, including cancer.
+Dr Oliver Sutcliffe graduated from the University of Liverpool with a BSc (Hons) in Chemical Sciences (1996) and subsequently obtained a PhD in Synthetic Organic Chemistry (1999) under Drs Richard Storr and Thomas Gilchrist from the same institution.
+In 1999, he joined Professor Martin Bryce’s group at the University of Durham, before moving to industry (in 2001) and working as a medicinal chemist on the design, development and optimisation of drug molecules for a broad-range of biological targets, including cancer.

-In recognition of his contribution to the field of New Psychoactive Substance (NPS) research, Dr Sutcliffe was appointed a Fellow of the Royal Society of Chemistry (FRSC) in August 2016.
+In recognition of his international contribution to the field of psychoactive substance research, Oliver was appointed a Fellow of the Royal Society of Chemistry (FRSC) (August 2016) and subsequently promoted to Reader in August 2023.